-The load calculation approach for this project has been made by the bridge design consultant in conjunction with the wind turbine manufacturer, using a specially adapted version of the industry-best wind turbine simulation tool, 'Flex4' (load analysis software used by Ramboll/Norwin and originally developed by the Technical University of Denmark).
+The load calculation approach for this project has been made by the bridge design consultant in conjunction with the wind turbine manufacturer using a specially adapted version of the industry-best wind turbine simulation tool, "Flex4" 3).
 The tool has been adapted to take account of the influences of the buildings and the bridges.
-A total of a 199 different load cases have been modeled for each turbine and validating calculations or operational processes prepared to theoretically demonstrate that the turbine and bridge would survive without excessive fatigue.
+A total of a 199 different load cases has been modelled for each turbine and validating calculations or operational processes prepared to theoretically demonstrate that the turbine and bridge would survive without excessive fatigue.
 During the early stages of operation, this theoretical analysis will be validated and appropriate adjustments made to the operating regime that may increase or decrease energy yield.

-The bridges are ovoid in section (Figure 5) for aerodynamic purposes and are relatively complex structures because they incorporate maintenance-free bearings where they connect to the buildings to allow the towers to move $0.5 \,\mathrm{m}$ relative to each other.
-In addition, the bridges that span $31.7 \,\mathrm{m}$ and support a nacelle with a mass of 11 tonnes have been designed to withstand and absorb wind-induced vibration and vibrations induced by both an operating and 'standstill' turbine.
+The bridges are ovoid in section (Fig. 5.) for aerodynamic purposes and are relatively complex structures because they incorporate maintenance free bearings where they connect to the buildings to allow the towers to move 0.5m relative to each other.
+In addition, the bridges that span 31.7m and support a nacelle with a mass of 11 tones have been designed to withstand and absorb wind induced vibration and vibrations induced by both an operating and "standstill" turbine.
 Analysis by the bridge designer has been undertaken to estimate the natural frequency of the bridge and to ensure it does not conflict with the frequency of exciting vibrations of itself or the building.
-Further precautions are included in the design to allow the bridge to be damped if, in practice, vibrations are found to be problematic during commissioning.
+Further precautions are included in the design to allow the bridge to be damped, if in practice, vibrations are found to be problematic during commissioning.
 These precautions include the facility in the design to add spoilers to the bridge and to adjust the tuned mass dampers.